mehulagg/gitlab/doc/user/project/issues/sorting_issue_lists.md

 ## Sorting by popularity

-When you select sorting by **Popularity**, the issue order changes to sort descending by the number of upvotes on an issue, where an upvote is a `:thumbsup:` emoji reaction.
+When you select sorting by **Popularity**, the issue order changes to sort descending by the number of upvotes ([awarded](../../award_emojis.md) "thumbs up" emoji) on each issue.
 You can use this to identify issues that are in high demand.

 ## Manual sorting